runtimeverification/automerge/README.md

 git clone git@github.com:org/automerge.git
 cd automerge
 ```
+Setup `GITHUB_TOKEN` with the appropriate permissions: Content Read/Write, Pull Request Read/Write, Adminstration Read, Checks Read.

-Now you need to run the command from this new directory
+Now you need to run the command from this new directory.
+RV setup a test repository with Pull Requests in Known States to validate the action is working as expected.
 ```bash
 $(pwd)/../src/automerge.py --org runtimeverification --repo automerger-test --dry-run
 ```